FuzzySecurity/StandIn/README.md

 #### Syntax

 Add permission to the resolved object for a specified NTAccount.
-Currently a small set of privileges are supported (GenericAll, GenericWrite, ResetPassword, WriteMembers, DCSync) but a parameter can easily be added to allow users to specify a custom ExtendedRight GUID.
+StandIn supports a small set of pre-defined privileges (GenericAll, GenericWrite, ResetPassword, WriteMembers, DCSync) but it also allows operators to specify a custom rights guid using the `--guid` flag.

 ```
 C:\> whoami